Joseph Lancaster: Schoolmaster

 In 1798, Lancaster founded a free elementary school, with support from his father.
 He went on in 1801 to start in Borough Road, Southwark a free school using a variant of the monitorial system.

 Lancaster's ideas were developed simultaneously with those of Andrew Bell in Madras whose system was referred to as the "Madras system of education".
-Without wishing to "detract from he praise so justly due" to Lancaster, Elizabeth Hamilton noted they had been also "anticipated" some forty years before by the Belfast schoolmaster David Manson (1718-1792).
+Without wishing to "detract from the praise so justly due" to Lancaster, Elizabeth Hamilton noted they had been also "anticipated" some forty years before by the Belfast schoolmaster David Manson (1718-1792).

 The method of instruction and delivery is recursive.
 As one student learns the material he or she is rewarded for successfully passing on that information to the next pupil.
 This method is now commonly known as peer tutoring.
 The use of monitors was prompted partly by a need to avoid the cost of assistant teachers.

 Lancaster wrote Improvements in Education as it Respects the Industrious Classes of the Community in 1803.
 It brought him positive publicity, and the Borough Road school numerous visitors.